 But will that be enough to convince Hollywood to shell out a healthy kitty to make Eternia come to life?
 Maybe not.

-We haven’t had a live-action He-Man movie since Dolph Lundgren was cast as Prince Adam in the 1987 Masters of the Universe: The Motion Picture film.
+We haven’t had a live-action Masters of the Universe movie since Dolph Lundgren was cast as Prince Adam in the 1987 Masters of the Universe: The Motion Picture film.
 But was the He-Man movie really that bad?

 Netflix’s Masters of the Universe Movie Casts Kyle Allen as He-Man

 After Noah Centineo’s exit, many fans were wondering who would be cast as He-Man in the planned live-action Masters of the Universe reboot.
 Sony has been attempting to get a film off the ground for years now.
 And it looks like they’ve finally given up.
-The reboot has now officially moved to Netflix.
+The reboot has now officially moved to Netflix, after being delayed in January of 2020 thanks to the pandemic, and Sony not making any moves to complete the project.
 With the announcement also comes a new He-Man actor and a new director.

 “Masters of the Universe is an iconic property that shaped the imaginations of an entire generation of kids with the message of becoming the best version of yourself.
 With our partners at Netflix, we look forward to showing audiences that anything can happen in Eternia.
 We are continuing to unlock this global franchise in new ways, and we can’t wait to see Kyle battle it out with Skeletor in this epic live-action saga,” said Robbie Brenner, head of Mattel Films.